A Step-By-Step Guide To Weaning Your Baby - Baby Chick

 Share

 Breastfeeding is a beautiful, albeit sometimes challenging, experience for mothers and babies.
 The myriad benefits of breastfeeding make it all worth it.
 But, like all good things, it does come to an end.
 Determining when and how best to wean your baby may be challenging.
-Some babies may resist the idea, while others naturally wean themselves.
-Either way, having some strategies for introducing solids and tapering off full-time breastfeeding helps prevent breast soreness, duct blockage, or a fussy baby.
+Some babies may resist the idea, while others might naturally wean themselves.
+Either way, having some strategies for introducing solids and tapering off full-time breastfeeding helps prevent breast soreness, duct blockage, or a fussy baby.7

 No matter how long you choose to breastfeed, there are many benefits for both mother and baby.
 According to the CDC, benefits for infants include:1